Southern Bell

-Southern Bell Telephone and Telegraph Company was once the regional Bell Operating Company serving the states of Georgia, Florida, North Carolina, and South Carolina prior to the breakup of AT&T. It also covered the states of Alabama, Kentucky, Louisiana, Mississippi, and Tennessee until 1968 when those were split off to form South Central Bell.
+Southern Bell Telephone and Telegraph Company was a Bell Operating Company serving the Southeastern United States of Georgia, Florida, North Carolina, and South Carolina.
+It also previously covered the states of Alabama, Kentucky, Louisiana, Mississippi, and Tennessee until 1968 when those were split off to form South Central Bell.
+In 1984, it became a subsidiary of BellSouth Corporation in the breakup of the Bell System.

+History

 The company was originally known as the Atlanta Telephonic Exchange, having been created to service citizens of Atlanta in 1879, before it was renamed in 1882.

 Southern Bell also operated in Charleston and other parts of West Virginia, from 1883 until 1917, when the Chesapeake and Potomac Telephone Company of West Virginia took over operations there.

-Split into South Central Bell & Southern Bell

-Southern Bell originally served nine Southern states.
-On December 20, 1967, the western portion of the Southern Bell territory (Alabama, Kentucky, Louisiana, Mississippi, and Tennessee) was split off as South Central Bell Telephone Company.

 Landmark sex discrimination case

 Weeks v.
-Southern Bell was an important sex discrimination case in which Lorena Weeks claimed that Southern Bell had violated her rights under the 1964 Civil Rights Act when they denied her application for promotion to a higher paying position because she was a woman.
+Southern Bell was an important sex discrimination case in which Lorena Weeks claimed that Southern Bell had violated her rights under the 1964 Civil Rights Act when they denied her application for promotion to a higher-paying position because she was a woman.
 She was represented in the case by Sylvia Roberts, a National Organization for Women attorney.
 She lost the initial case but won in 1969 after several appeals.
 Weeks v.
 Southern Bell was an important case as it marked the first victory in which NOW used the Civil Rights Act to fight sex-based discrimination.

 Reincorporation

 Southern Bell, originally incorporated in New York, was reincorporated in Georgia in 1983 as SBT&T Co.
 The original Southern Bell was then merged into SBT&T Co., at which point that company was renamed Southern Bell.
-Since BellSouth, the new owner of Southern Bell and South Central Bell upon the divestiture of AT&T, was based in Georgia, it was more practical to have Southern Bell incorporated in the same state.
-Southern Bell was renamed BellSouth Telecommunications until it was merged into AT&T in 2006.
+Since BellSouth, the new owner and board member, Ben Bell of Nashville's Southern Bell subsidiaries and South Central Bell upon the divestiture of AT&T, was now based in Georgia, it was more practical to have Southern Bell incorporated in the same state.
+Southern Bell was renamed BellSouth Telecommunications in 1992 when South Central Bell was merged back into it.
+BellSouth Telecommunications was acquired by the new AT&T (the former SBC Corporation) in 2006 when that company acquired BellSouth Corporation.
+BellSouth Telecommunications remains the local operating company of AT&T in BellSouth territory, though does business as AT&T Southeast.